gramo-org/brreg_grunndata/README.md

 # message() contains the message.
 It has different data
 # corresponding to the operation you called.
 #
-# Calloing message may raise an error, for instance if no
+# Calling message may raise an error, for instance if no
 # message is found in the response.
 You should inspect the
 # header before asking for a message.
 message = response.message # Returns a hash